sinanbekar/umuttepe-hava-botu/README.md

 ## Contributing

-For now, feel free for sharing any idea.
+For now, feel free to sharing any idea.